Jankoetf/AI_Domaci_1/FUNCTION_DEMANDS.md

     ...
     return super_matrix

-# Function that finds local solution from existing one:
+# Function that finds one local solution from existing one:
 name: local_search_random_change__name_of_colaborator_
 inputs:1) Matrix than needs local change
-outputs:1) Numpy array matrix with same dimensions as initial
+outputs:1) different numpy array matrix with same dimensions as initial and with same restrictions
+example:
+def local_search_random_change__Yungulovski_(super_matrix):
+...
+return new_super_matrix

+#